evilkx/PlayWithC/README.md

 # PlayWithC
-Show some interesting test codes of c/c++
+Some of interesting test codes of c/c++